madetech/handbook/guides/exit_interviews.md

 # Exit interview

 A sad reality is that sometimes people will leave Made Tech.
-Below are a set of questions we like to ask in a 30 minute exit interview.
+Below are a set of questions we like to ask during a 30 minute exit interview.

 - Why did you look for a new job?
 - What made you accept the position?